rinode/openrct2-plugin-peepsim/README.md

 - **Uncontrolled** - guest walks freely under normal AI control
 - **Direct Control** - manual movement and animation, guest idles when not given input
-- **Sequence** - build and play back sequences of moves and timed animations
+- **Sequence Control** - build and play back sequences of moves and timed animations

 You can manage multiple controlled guests at the same time.